 I am an English Ph.D. candidate at the University of Pennsylvania.
-Before coming to Penn, I earned an M.A. in English at Ohio State University (OSU), with an interdisciplinary specialization in Medieval & Renaissance studies, and a Bachelor’s of Arts & Science at McGill University in Honours Environment (First Class).
+Before coming to Penn, I earned an M.A. in English at The Ohio State University, with an interdisciplinary specialization in Medieval & Renaissance studies, and a Bachelor’s of Arts & Science at McGill University in Honours Environment (First Class).

-I am interested in cultivating open, interdisciplinary conversations through my research as well as my teaching.
-My research interests include English and French poetry of the late Middle Ages; medieval ecological science; and the history of material texts.
-Most recently, I have written on literary representations of engineering and robotics; obscenity in medieval English and modern Québécois drama; and the reading practices associated with interactive manuscript diagrams, such as volvelles.
-My teaching experience includes a first-year composition course at OSU, which focused on media representations of science and technology, and courses on Chaucer and Shakespeare at Penn.
+I am interested in cultivating open, interdisciplinary conversations through my research and teaching.
+My research interests include the multilingual literatures of England from the twelfth century to the sixteenth, the history of ecological science, and digital manuscript studies.
+Recently, I have also written on robots in Middle English poetry, obscenity in medieval English and modern Québécois drama, and the decline of the European sea sturgeon.
+I have taught courses on literature and science, medieval and early modern literature, and English composition.
 I also work at the Kislak Center for Special Collections, Rare Books, and Manuscripts, where I serve as the editorial assistant of Manuscript Studies.

-Please feel free to contact me at malcolma[at]sas.upenn.edu for more information.
+Please feel free to contact me at malcolma[at]sas.upenn.edu.